How to help a child grieving the death of a pet

 Activities for bereaved children

-Download our free activities to help grieving children express their feelings and remember someone who has died.
+Download our FREE activities and help grieving children and young people express their feelings and remember their pets after they have died.

 Parent comforting older child.